Jan Verhaas

+Jan Verhaas ([ˈjɑɱ vɛrˈɦaːs]; born 5 October 1966) is a Dutch snooker and pool referee, best known for refereeing on the World Snooker Tour (WST) from 1991 to 2025.
+At the 2003 World Snooker Championship, he became the first referee from outside the UK to referee a World Championship final.
+He also refereed the World Championship finals in 2006, 2008, 2011, 2013 and 2017, as well as eight Masters finals and four UK Championship finals.

+After stepping away from active snooker refereeing in 2025, he transitioned to the role of WST Referee Development Manager, assessing and developing younger referees.
+He continues to serve as tournament director and assistant tournament director at WST events.
+He was born in Maassluis, South Holland, and now lives in Brielle.
+He is 198 cm tall.

 Career

 After working as a process operator for Shell Chemicals, Verhaas qualified as a class 1 snooker referee in 1990.
 In 1989 he had been helping at tournaments at a friend's snooker club in Rotterdam, when referee Michael Clarke advised him about refereeing and encouraged him to qualify.

 His first professional match as a snooker referee was in 1993 (between Tony Drago and Steve Davis).
-In 2003 he became the first man from outside the United Kingdom to referee the final of the World Snooker Championship, and he refereed the 2006 World Final between Peter Ebdon and Graeme Dott.
-Verhaas was in control of all three Masters finals which the late Paul Hunter won, and he describes them as his most memorable matches.
+In 2003 he became the first referee from outside the United Kingdom to take charge of a World Snooker Championship final.
+He also refereed the World Championship finals of 2006, 2008, 2011, 2013 and 2017, as well as eight Masters finals and four UK Championship finals.
+Verhaas refereed all three Masters finals which the late Paul Hunter won, and he describes them as his most memorable matches.